JuliaLang/Juleps/GcExtensions.md

 ## Additional GC roots and hooking into the GC process

 We provide three callbacks that are called at the beginning of a GC (`pre_gc`), the beginning of the mark phase (`root_scanner`), and the end of the GC (`post_gc`).
 As these callbacks are tested and called only once per collection, overhead should be negligible.
+The `full` argument passed to these callbacks indicates whether this is a full or partial garbage collection.

+In addition, we also provide a `task_scanner` hook, which functions like the `root_scanner` hook, except that it is called for each task and with a pointer to the task object as its first argument.

-Additional roots can be marked from the root scanner callback by calling the `jl_gc_mark_queue_obj()` function, which takes a pointer to the current thread's thread-local storage a pointer to the object as its parameters.
+Additional roots can be marked from the `root_scanner` and `task_scanner` callbacks by calling the `jl_gc_mark_queue_obj()` function, which takes a pointer to the current thread's thread-local storage a pointer to the object as its parameters.

 ```
 int jl_gc_mark_queue_obj(jl_ptls_t ptls, jl_value_t *obj);